ModelDBRepository/51196/readme.txt

-    developed by Migliore and Lansky (1999) and combined it with the model of the electrical activity in the cerebellar granule cells developed by D'Angelo et al (Bursting and resonance in cerebellar granule cells by D’Angelo et al., 2001 in ModelDB)with addition of the description of AMPA and NMDA receptor kinetics.
+    developed by Migliore and Lansky (1999) and combined it with the model of the electrical activity in the cerebellar granule cells developed by D'Angelo et al (Bursting and resonance in cerebellar granule cells by Dâ€™Angelo et al., 2001 in ModelDB)with addition of the description of AMPA and NMDA receptor kinetics.
 In contrast to the model of Migliore and Lansky, an activation of autocatalytic processes is controlled not by postsynaptic